Cinnamon-Infused Green Tea Recipe

 7. Does it need lemon?
 No, it’s optional.

 8. How long should I steep it?
-Cinnamon 3–5 minutes, tea 2–3 minutes.
+Simmer cinnamon for 3–5 minutes first, then remove from heat and steep green tea for 2–3 minutes.

 9. Should the water be boiling?
 Stop just before boiling for best flavor.